Advocates rally for end of session priorities

 ALBANY, N.Y.
-(NEWS10) – It’s been a busy day for advocates rallying to get various bills passed before New York State’s legislative session ends on Thursday.
+(NEWS10) — Tuesday was a busy day for advocates rallying to get various bills passed before New York State’s legislative session ends on Thursday.

 With a deadline looming, progressive advocates say the time is now to pass Clean Slate legislation.
 It would seal old conviction records for New Yorkers who have already served their time.
 Formerly incarcerated New Yorkers say it would help them secure employment.